Mturgal/CourseProject/ReadMe.md

 and also variable names
 - features

-##Combning all files into one dataset
+##Combining all files into one dataset

 First we combined the Subject_test, X_Test  and Y_Test files with cbind, because the X_Test is denoted as the labels and Subject_test as the subject number.
 This has created the Test data with respective activity variable and Subject ID variable together.